hivepro/hivepro/Publish-PowerBI-Dashboard.md

 - Within the **SQL Server database** dialog, select the **Database** tab
 - Enter the **Username** and **Password** used to Install HivePro, then click **Connect**
 - Within the **Privacy levels** dialog, select **Orgainizational** for **C:\\** and the database, then click **Save**
-- Wait for the Refresh process ot complete
+- Wait for the Refresh process to complete
 - Click **Publish**